qinj/Internal_Sentiment_Towards_Workplace/README.md

 # Internal Sentiment towards Workplace

 At a company with stock, internal members usually are given a portion of stock in their contract.
-The models in this repository will predict the average member's  view of the company through 2 predictors, work/life balance and CEO approval.
-This model will use quarterly earnings, stock price, sentiment analysis, and other features to try and predict.
+The models in this repository will predict the average member's view of work/life balance.
+This model will use quarterly earnings, stock price, sentiment analysis, and other features to predict.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.